What is leukemia

 Imaging and other tests

 Your doctor may order a chest X-ray, computed tomography, or magnetic resonance imaging (MRI) scan if you have symptoms that indicate complications of leukemia, he may order a lumbar puncture (also called a spinal puncture) to see if the cancer has spread to the spinal fluid surrounding the brain and spinal cord.

 Treatment of leukemia

-Chemotherapy are chemicals (drugs) given to a person, which kill leukemia cells or prevent them from dividing.
-Usually a combination of chemotherapy drugs is used.
+Chemotherapy is chemicals (drugs) given to a person, which kill leukemia cells or prevent them from dividing.
+Usually, a combination of chemotherapy drugs is used.
 This is the most common form of leukemia treatment.